 Cahaba River Society offers guided float trips on the Cahaba River.
 We can supply canoes, paddles, life jackets, and a naturalist with the expertise to allow you a unique, up-close experience with the Cahaba River.

-We request a donation for each person over the age of 12 for the use of our boats and equipment and to cover staff time.
+We request a donation for each person over the age of 12 for the use of our boats and equipment and to cover the costs of staff time.

 Life vests are required for all participants.